LWUU/ML-NN_JS/README.md

 ```
 The accuracy is calculated by sending all the train_X to the trained model, then compare with the correct Y label train_Y.

-Probably your accuracy is not good enough, that is because several hyper-parameters are set as default, tuning these value and you may get better accuracy.
+Probably your accuracy is not good enough, that is because several hyperparameters are set as default, try to tune these value and you may get better accuracy.

 ### Parameters setting
 The parameters are defined in function NN.init({}).
 As is discussed above, the layer_dims must be specified to define the neural network architecture.
-The definition of the other is optional as the default values have been specified already, but you can play with it to get a better result.
+The definition of the other parameters are fully optional as the default values have been specified already, but you can play with them to get a better result.
 The default values are used as input.
 ```js
 var NN = new NN.init({
     layer_dims: ,